10 Pieces of Evidence For Climate Change That Microbes Can Solve!

 It’s actually estimated that 99.9% of all species that ever lived on Earth have already gone extinct!
 Many events, natural and man-made can cause massive extinction events and wipe a species off the planet, never to be seen again – sometimes they come and go and no one notices, others can cause far-reaching effects and/or lost opportunities, what if one of them could have cured cancer, provided nutrition or fixed global warming?!

-All signs point to a decline of biodiversity on earth, mostly due to the destruction of habitats, pollution, poaching, and chemical interventions by the Giants.
+All evidence for climate change points to a decline of biodiversity on earth, mostly due to the destruction of habitats, pollution, poaching, and chemical interventions by the Giants.
 The IPBES Global Assessment Report on Biodiversity and Ecosystem Services reported to the United Nations that 1 million animal and plant species are now threatened with extinction, many within decades, more than ever before in the giants' history. this would, of course, affect the microbial world, probably by many, many millions!

 The web of the world depends upon this diversity, clear to see in some ways, but so much is unknown, we can never really know all of the effects of declining diversity.
 We can assume there will be less food, less water, less economy, more pollution, more waste, more pests, and disease, and there will surely be less beauty and wonderful things in the world.